Pohakoo/CustomNeuralNets/README.md

 In the future, I'll create some scripts that make it easy to create these datasets and also automatically generate index.json files.

 How to train: start by downloading all of the files in the repository.
 In your interpreter, install the nessecary packages by running
 `pip install -r requirements.txt`.
-Then, open the main.py file.
-Customize the variables in the section marked "CHANGE THESE VARIABLES".
+Then, open the config.json file.

-The following is a description of what each variable does and what you should set them to.
+The following is a description of what each setting in the config does and what you should set them to.
 However, if you have a specific set of training data and you know how you want to use it, you can use this scratch project I made (because why not lol) that's basically a Buzzfeed quiz and it basically gives you suggestions on what the variables should be based on your answers to a few questions.
 [INSERT SCRATCH LINK]

 epochs: the number iterations your network goes through.
 You need to have more than 50 of these.
 It depends on what you're doing, but for an identification network, 100-500 is utually sufficient.
 You'll need more for a generation network though, and it will probably take longer per iteration.